awsdocs/amazon-redshift-management-guide/doc_source/connecting-drop-issues.md

 ## Configuring the MTU of an Instance<a name="set-mtu"></a>

  If your cluster uses the EC2\-Classic platform or you cannot allow the custom ICMP rule for inbound traffic in your case, then we recommend that you adjust the MTU to 1500 on the network interface \(NIC\) of the Amazon EC2 instances from which you connect to your Amazon Redshift cluster\.
 This adjustment disables TCP/IP jumbo frames to ensure that connections consistently use the same packet size\.
 However, note that this option reduces your maximum network throughput for the instance entirely, not just for connections to Amazon Redshift\.
-For more information, see the following procedures\.
+For more information, see the following procedures\. <a name="set-mtu-win-os"></a>

 **To set MTU on a Microsoft Windows operating system**